Alipsa/ride/README.md

 Used to color R code.

 Copyright (c) 2013-2017, Tomas Mikula and contributors under BSD 2-Clause "Simplified" License

+### org.jfree:fxgraphics2d
+A bridge between awt and javafx so we can use the awt graphics devices in renjin

+Copyright (c) 2014-2018, Object Refinery Limited.
+Licensed under a BSD-style license

 ### org.slf4j:slf4j-api and slf4j-log4j12
 The logging framework used.